Who is the Birth Expert Here?

 I recently finished reading the book “Childbirth and Authoritative Knowledge; Cross-Cultural Perspectives,” a collection of cross-cultural essays on reproduction and childbirth, edited by R. E. Davis-Floyd and C. F. Sargent, which extends the work of childbirth anthropologist Brigitte Jordan.
 I was deeply impressed by the authors’ understanding that since the establishment of Obstetric Gynecology in the middle of the nineteenth century, the experience of childbirth has been controlled and shaped by “those who know”; those who are considered an authority of knowledge, and whose ideas about childbirth shape and control our decisions and actions in maternal care, as opposed to the only expert in the room- the birthing mother.
 “Authoritative knowledge is persuasive because it seems natural, reasonable, and consensually constructed.
 For the same reason, it also carries the possibility of powerful sanctions, ranging from exclusions from the social group to physical coerciveness” (Jordan and Irwin 1989).

-I believe that for many decades now, even after the establishment of birth activism, women were caught between two types of “experts” – the “medical experts” and the “natural birth experts.”
-Seeing the client as an expert in her own life, as well as the expert of the situation she is coached in, is a basic principle in coaching, and is manifested in The Art of Coaching for Childbirth, a guide I recently published introducing the Birth Coach Method motivating birth professionals of all kinds to integrate the coaching tools and strategies into their practice.
+Seeing the client as an expert in her own life is a basic principle in coaching and I chose to manifest in The Art of Coaching for Childbirth, a guide introducing birth support coaching and motivating birth professionals of all kinds to integrate the coaching tools and strategies into their practice.
 This basic principle was first stated by two of the founding fathers of the coaching profession, Sir John Whitmore, who recently passed, and Robert Dilts.
 According to Dilts, coaching starts from the assumption that people have answers, and the coach’s role is to help them to overcome internal resistance and interference, give feedback on behavior and give tips and guidance (Dilts, 2003).
 So if the client is the expert and has all the answers, what is the coach’s expertise?
 Here we can use Whitmore’s observation that: “The effect of coaching is not dependent on “an older, more experienced individual passing down his knowledge.
 Coaching requires expertise in coaching but not in the subject at hand.
 That is one of its great strengths” (Whitmore, 2002)

-Here are five steps I suggest we all take, and I mean all of us – physicians, midwives, nurses, doulas, and childbirth educators:
+Here are five steps I suggest we all take:

-- Encourage the mother to set-up a clear vision for herself and then ask: “how can I best support you in achieving this vision?”
-Whether you are a doula holding your first coaching session with your client or an L&D nurse who was just handed your patient’s birth plan, please initiate a conversation about it beginning with the same question.
+- Facilitate clarity of mind and encourage them to set-up a clear vision: Clairy of mind and vision will help you to provide more accurate support to the particular individual.
+Ask: “how can I best support you in achieving this vision?”
+Whether you are a doula holding your first coaching session with your client or an L&D nurse who was just handed your patient’s birth plan, you may initiate a conversation about it beginning with the same question.

-- Coach the mother and support her towards her vision with no attachment to the manifestation of her vision.
-I know; this is a tough one!
+- Coach them with no attachment to the outcomes: This is a tough one!
 But hey, in childbirth, just like in any other area of life, there are no guarantees.
 What matters is the process.
-As long as you lead your client to be accountable for her birth experience, and have helped her to align her beliefs with her goals and her actions, it doesn’t matter if in reality there was a deviation from her vision due to medical impositions.
-Ideally, she will be satisfied with how she conducted herself through the process and will own it as her journey.
-This change of perspective begins with you as her leader.
+As long as you lead your client to be accountable for her healthy process, it doesn’t matter if in reality there was a deviation from her vision due to medical impositions. clients’ satisfaction level is in correlation to their performance and not the actual unfolding birth, which is unpredictable as we all know.

 - Dilts, R. (2003), From Coach to Awakener, Meta Publications, California.